 Temporomandibular Joint Dysfunction (TMD or TMJD)

 Have you ever experienced pain while talking or chewing?
 A popping or clicking in your jaw?
 Do you have a history of grinding your teeth?
 These are a few of the signs of a condition affecting millions of people, known as temporomandibular joint dysfunction (TMJD).
 If you have TMJD, you may find that in addition to dental attention, massage and craniosacral therapy can offer tremendous relief.
-I am a TMJ Therapist Houston Texas and can address all TMJ related pain.
+I am a TMJ Therapist South Houston and Sugar Land Texas and can address all TMJ related pain.